DCC-EX/mkdocs-test/docs/contributing/99-release-checklist.md

     - [x] show QR codes for Toolbox, and ED.
     - [ ] and any other recommended throttle apps.

+- [ ] Page numbers should be double digits (leading 0)

 ## Styling

 - [ ] Revisit navigation menu bar colouring
 - [x] Table separator colours are almost invisible
+- [ ] Validate all colours are accessible friendly (reports links might be difficult to read)

 ## Team Info